scottibe/pantari_personality_analysis/watson_api_for_ruby/README.md

 RubyWrapperWatson takes input in two forms.
 The first is plain text, either in a string or read from a file.
 The second is a Twitter username.
 If given a username it will analyze the text from the tweets of that user's timeline and return an object with the personality or tone analysis scores.

-## Usage
+# Install Instructions
+To install, for the repository, then run bundle install from the terminal.

+#Usage
+After ```bundle install``` Run shotgun from the terminal and visit localhost:9393.
+Enter a username, email and password.

+#Watson API For Ruby

-First, you will need to obtain Watson credentials from:
+You will need to obtain Watson credentials from:
 "https://console.ng.bluemix.net/dashboard/apps/"

 You must enter the credentials in the .env file in the root directory and match them up with the variables in the constructor methods in PersonalityApiCaller and ToneApiCaller.